CuBoulder/Documentation/docs/Operations/google_custom_search_engine.md.md

 ### got to [programmable search](https://cse.google.com/cse/all) console

+This documentation uses the 'new Control Panel'.
+If you are using the 'legacy Control Panel' please make the switch to the new one.

 - sign in with websupport@colorado.edu username and password (password is found in KeePassXC osrWeb.kbdx database)
-- click "New Search Engine" found on left sidebar
+- click "Add"
-- set "Site to search" to Colorado.edu/PathOfSiteToSearch
-- set "name of the search engine" to Colorado.edu/PathOfSiteToSearch
+- in "Name your search engine" set search engine name to "Colorado.edu/PathOfSiteToSearch"
-- click "create"
+- in "What to Search?" set "enter a site or pages" to "Colorado.edu/PathOfSiteToSearch" and click "create"
+    - make sure "Search specific sites or pages" is selected
+- click "Add"
-- See Message: "Congratulations!
-You've successfully created your Custom search engine"
+- See confirmation that your new search engine has been created
-- Click button "Control Panel"
+- Click "Customize"
 - Copy the Search engine ID for later
-- Click Users tab
+- Click Members in left sidebar
-- Add a user to your custom search engine: mcappaccess@colorado.edu as an administrator.
+- Add a member to your custom search engine: mcappaccess@colorado.edu as an administrator.
 (This step is needed to get ad-free search)
+- Click on Search Features->Advanced Settings tab in the left sidebar
+- Click on Web Search settings and set "Query parameter name" to "cse
 - Create a ServiceNow ticket for the Messaging and Collaboration team using HelpScout to email help@colorado.edu
   - To send email from HelpScout: Change Customer to IT Service Center.
 Click the "Reply" icon in the upper left.
 Compose email and send.
 Keep the ticket open; HelpScout will close it when email is sent.
 >